T14Raptor/go-fAST/README.md

 go get github.com/t14raptor/go-fast
 ```

-## Contributing

-We welcome contributions to `go-fAST`.
-If you'd like to contribute, please follow these guidelines:

-1. Fork the repository.
-2. Create a new branch for your feature or bugfix.
-3. Submit a pull request with a clear description of your changes.

-Please check the [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

-## License

-`go-fAST` is released under the [MIT License](LICENSE).
-See the [LICENSE](LICENSE) file for details.

 ## Credits

 We'd like to extend our heartfelt thanks to the following individuals and projects for their invaluable contributions: